kim-jae-eun/kim-jae-eun/README.md

 ### Hi there 👋

-#### 🌱 I hvae learned ...
+#### 🌱 I have learned ...
 Big data analysis class from Multi-Campus
 Everything was so new to me, but progressing is what I really pursue.
 Who knows I'll be a great developer one day? 💁